tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 Hiep, the person who taught me how to ride a bike on the uneven dirt roads of ​​Túy Loan.
 Hiep, the person who used his own body to shield mine, when our drunken father came home in a fury, his fists itching for something to hit.

 Hiep, the village official with dreams of peace, whom the Viet Cong executed during the Tết Offensive, leaving his body in a ditch, along with their other victims, as if his life meant nothing.
-I can still see my sister-in-law, once vibrant and full of laughter, now wears the veil of a widow, her children's eyes reflecting a future stolen.
+I can still see my sister-in-law, once vibrant and full of laughter,  wearing the veil of a widow, her children's eyes reflecting a future stolen.

 Every patrol, every ambush we set, is not just a military strategy; it's a personal vendetta.
 In the quiet moments, when the jungle whispers its ancient secrets, I find myself talking to my brother, promising him justice, promising that his death will not be in vain.